You have a choice. Choose AlignRT®.

 Only AlignRT’s technology, with its Triple Shield System, is designed to work with the radiation delivery system to attack cancer and guard against unwanted side effects in three ways:

-With AlignRT you can safely complete your radiation therapy and be one step closer to confidently putting cancer behind you.
+With AlignRT, you can be one step closer to confidently putting cancer behind you.

 Unlike traditional radiation technology, AlignRT’s advanced 3-D cameras provide an automated safety monitoring system that can stop the treatment if you move out of the desired treatment position.